 Fold the barrel over the receiver and stock, and it locks into place.

 To fold the gun back into its firing configuration you open the barrel via a small push lever and bring the gun back into action.

-Additionally, the Sub 2K has a variety of models that take a variety of different magazines.
 My model takes Glock 17 magazines.
 Kel-Tec also makes rifles that take Glock 22 magazines and compact grip models that take Glock 19 and 23 magazines.
 It goes even further than that though, and some models can utilize S&W M&P magazines in 9mm and 40 cal, SIG Sauer P226 magazines in 9mm and 40 cal, and finally models that can use Beretta 92 and 96 magazines.

 The magazine compatibility doesn’t stop there.
 Kel-Tec also sells additional mag catches that allow you to swap your magazine compatibility.
 I can purchase a Glock model Sub 2000 and buy a mag catch kit for the SIG P226.
 After a quick install, my gun can now use P226 magazines.
 Kel-Tec sells additional magazine catches for the S&W 59 series and the Canik TP9 series of pistols.